Best Long Lasting Summer Colognes for Men

 Base

 If we're being honest about raw hour count, Le Beau Le Parfum might actually last the longest on this entire list.
-Reddit users regularly report 15+ hours, and the coconut-vanilla base seems to strengthen in heat rather than fade.
+In our testing, 15+ hours is realistic, and the coconut-vanilla base seems to strengthen in heat rather than fade.
 It's almost comical how long this thing lasts.

 The green coconut opening is distinctly tropical — it's not a sunscreen coconut but a fresh, slightly green one backed by tonka bean and ambroxan.
 It reads summer vacation without being juvenile.